fchiossi/Coursera_Capstone/Report_Final.md

 - We see that in both places Italian Restaurants are among the most common food venues, indicating that the type of venues in these quarters are very varied.

 ## Discussion
+- To further improve this analysis we would need data from additional data sources, for example on the population or the real estate value of the buildings.
+- The limit of 100 venues for each quarter could limit the precicion of the analysis as there are 4 quartes that seems to have more that 100 venues.
+- The range of 500 meters from the center of the quarter might also be questioned as the quarters vary a lot in area.
+The one near the center are comparatively smaller than the ones in the outskirts.
+So using a variable range could lead to more accurate results.
+- The city could also be divided in smaller neighborhoods; I tested this segmentation but it ended up in having a small number of venues for each didvision and therefore the comparison would have been more difficult.
-- To further improve this analysis we would need data from additional data sources, for example on the population or the real estate value of the buildings
+- To further improve this analysis we would need data from additional data sources, for example on the population or the real estate value of the buildings.

 ## Conclusion
-TBD
+- This analysis lead to the conclusion that the Foursquare data can be used to solve problems like the placing of a new venue on a city.
+In the specific case of Italian Reastaurants in Amsterdam the 2 most promising locations are
+  - Van Lennepbuurt
+  - Oude Pijp